ColumPaget/filewatch/README.md

-freeze+parent            If event matches then send 'SIGSTOP' to the associated process, 'freezing' it AND ITS PARENT. kill+parent              If event matches then send 'SIGKILL' to the associated process AND ITS PARENT. xattr <value>            Set an extended attribute on filesystems that support this. xachangelog              Use an extended attribute on filesystems that support this to support a changelog of recent changes to the file. md5                      Use an extended attribute to store an md5 hash of the file (stored in trusted.hashrat:md5  and in hashrat format). sha1                     Use an extended attribute to store an sha1 hash of the file (stored in trusted.hashrat:sha1 and in hashrat format). sha256                   Use an extended attribute to store an sha256 hash of the file (stored in trusted.hashrat:sha256 and in hashrat format). call <ruleset>           call a ruleset
+freeze+parent            If event matches then send 'SIGSTOP' to the associated process, 'freezing' it AND ITS PARENT. kill+parent              If event matches then send 'SIGKILL' to the associated process AND ITS PARENT. xattr <value>            Set an extended attribute on filesystems that support this. xachangelast             Use an extended attribute on filesystems that support this to record who/what/when last changed a file. xachangelog              Use an extended attribute on filesystems that support this to support a changelog of recent changes to a file. md5                      Use an extended attribute to store an md5 hash of the file (stored in trusted.hashrat:md5  and in hashrat format). sha1                     Use an extended attribute to store an sha1 hash of the file (stored in trusted.hashrat:sha1 and in hashrat format). sha256                   Use an extended attribute to store an sha256 hash of the file (stored in trusted.hashrat:sha256 and in hashrat format). call <ruleset>           call a ruleset
 ```

+### hash actions

 'hashrat' format is used for the md5, sha1, and sha256 actions, and this is a format compatible with my 'hashrat' hashing program.
 The format is: